 As time has gone on, people have become more and more inventive with their Halloween costumes.
 Coloured contact lenses are just one of the many popular accessories that are around today, and are a stylish option to intensify your spooky look on the night.

-Are non-prescription coloured contacts safe?However, the emergence of cheap, poor-quality fashion contact lenses on the UK market has proved dangerous to the eye health of those wearing them.
-Some UK retailers, both online and in-store, sell sub-par contact lenses at incredibly low prices.
-But it’s vital to be aware that wearing these lenses can result in severe irritation and pain for your eyes, as well as an increased risk of infection.
+Are non-prescription coloured contacts safe?However, the emergence of cheap, poor-quality fashion Halloween contact lenses on the UK market has proved dangerous to the eye health of those wearing them.
+Some UK retailers sell sub-par contact lenses at incredibly low prices.
+But it’s vital to be aware that wearing these lenses can result in severe irritation, as well as an increased risk of an eye infection.

-That’s why at Feel Good Contact Lenses, we only sell genuine branded contact lenses, to ensure the quality of the products that we provide our customers with.
+That’s why at Feel Good Contacts, we only sell genuine branded safe Halloween contact lenses, to ensure the quality of the products that we provide our customers with.
 Our selection of colour contact lenses offers everything you might want to add some extra scare to your Halloween costume.

 Remember to remove your lenses